Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Basra (ORMM)/Basra.md

 | --------------- | -------- | ---------- | ------- |
 | 1 - MODE A | 32 | 32 | |
 | 2 - MODE B | 14 | 14 | |

+!!! note
+    The preferential runway is runway 32, as it has a published ILS approach procedure, unlike runway 14.

 ## Coordination
 ### Departure Procedures